abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 Functors in programming.
 The list functor
 ===

-If types in programming language form a category, then what are the functors that are related to that category?

-The short (but complex) answer to this question is that we can view functors between the category of types and itself as maps from the realm of simple (primitive) types and functions to the realm of more complex types and functions.
+Types in programming language form a category, associated to that category are some functors that programmers use every day, such as the list functor, that we will use as an example.
+The list functor is an example of a functor that maps from the realm of simple (primitive) types and functions to the realm of more complex (generic) types and functions.

 ![A functor in programming](functor_programming.svg)

-The long but simple answer - giving a definition of functor in programming context, is as simple as changing the terms we use, according to the table in chapter 2, and (more importantly) changing the font we use in our formulas from "modern" to "monospaced"
+But let's start with the basics - defining the concept of a functor in programming context is as simple as changing the terms we use, according to the table in chapter 2 (the one that compares category theory with programming languages), and (perhaps more importantly) changing the font we use in our formulas from "modern" to "monospaced".

 > A functor between two categories (let's call them `A` and `B`) consists of a mapping that maps each ~~object~~ *type* in `A` to a type in `B` and a mapping that maps each ~~morphism~~ *function* between types in `A` to a function between types in `B`, in a way that preserves the structure of the category.

-Mathematicians and programmers - two very different communities, that are united by their appreciation of peculiar typefaces.
-And by the fact that they all use functors.
+Comparing these definitions makes us realize that mathematicians and programmers are two very different communities, that are united by the fact that they both use functors (and by their appreciation of peculiar typefaces.)

 Type mapping
 ---

 The first component of a functor is a mapping that converts one type (let's call it `A`) to another type (`B`).
 So it is *like a function, but between types*.
 Such constructions are supported by almost all programming languages that have static type checking in the first place - they go by the name of *generic types*.

-A generic type is nothing but a function (sometimes called a *type-level function*) that maps one concrete type to another concrete type.
-For example, the type `Array<A>` maps the type `String` to `Array<String>`, `Number` to `Array<Number>` etc.
+A generic type is nothing but a function that maps one (concrete) type to another (this is why generic types are sometimes called *type-level functions*.)

 ![A functor in programming - type mapping](functor_programming_objects.svg)

+Note that although the diagrams they look similar, a *type-level* function is completely different from a *value-level* function.
+A value-level function from `String`, to `List<String>` (or in mathy Haskell/ML-inspired notation $string \to List\ string$ is) converts a *value* of type `String` (such as `"foo"`) and to a value of type `List<String>`.
+You even have (as we will see later) a value-level functions with signature $a \to List\ a$ that can convert any value to a list of elements containing that value, but this is different from the *type-level* function `List<A>` as that one converts a *type* $a$ to a *type* $List\ a$ (e.g. the type `string` to the type $List\ string$, $number$ to $List\ number$ etc.)

 Function mapping
 ---

 So the type mapping of a functor is simply a generic type in a programming language (we can also have functors between two generic types, but we will review those later.)
-So what is the *function mapping* - that is a mapping that convert any function operating on simple types, like `String ➞ Number` to a function between their more complex counterparts e.g. `Array<String> ➞ Array<Number>`.
+So what is the *function mapping* - that is a mapping that convert any function operating on simple types, like $string \to number$ to a function between their more complex counterparts e.g. $List\ string \to List\ number$.

 ![A functor in programming - function mapping](functor_programming_morphisms.svg)

-In programming languages, this mapping is represented by a higher-order function called `map` with a signature (using Haskell notation), `(a ➞ b) ➞ (Fa ➞ Fb)`, where `F` represents the generic type.
+In programming languages, this mapping is represented by a higher-order function called `map` with a signature (using Haskell notation), $(a \to b) \to (Fa \to Fb)$, where $F$ represents the generic type.

-Any function with that type signature that follows the laws gives rise to a functor, but not all such functors are useful.
-In practice, usually, there is only one of them that makes sense for a given generic type.
-For example, in the case of list and similar structures, `map` is a function that applies the original function (the one that converts simple types) to all elements of the list.
+Note that although any possible function that has this type signature (that that obeys the functor laws) gives rise to a functor, *not all such functors are useful*.
+Usually, there is only one of them that makes sense for a given generic type and that's why we talk about *the* list functor, and see `map` is defined directly in the in the generic datatype, as a method.

-Because only one `map` function per generic type is useful (and also for simple convenience) you might sometimes see `map` defined directly in the generic datatype, as a method.
-For example, Here is how the list functor might look in TypeScript, implemented in the way that I described above:
+In the case of lists and similar structures, the *useful* implementation of `map` is the one that applies the original (simple) function to all elements of the list.

 ```
 class Array<A> {